octoflar/especia/src/main/resources/synth.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## About

-To run this model definition file type
+To optimize this model type, for instance:

     especid 27182 10 20 0.5 0.000001 2000 10 < synth.md